elitcloud/elit/docs/tools/dependency_parsing.md

 # Dependency Parsing

+## Output Format

+The key `coref` is inserted on the [document](../documentation/output_format.html#document) level, where the value is a list of entity clusters.
+The example below shows output for the input text, "_Mr.
+Johnson bought a truck.
+He likes it very much!_":

 ## Biaffine Parser

 This is ELIT's replication of the dependency parser using deep biaffine attention introduced by Stanford University.